-For Values in Action (VIA) projects that have been cancelled, will students still be recognised if they have already signed up for these activities?
+For Values in Action (VIA) projects that have been cancelled in 2020, will students still be recognised if they have already signed up for these activities?

 Students will be recognised for their time spent on planning, discussing, refining as well as reflecting on their VIA project, even if the VIA activity was suspended eventually.

 Are the adjustments to LEAPS 2.0 only in effect this year?

 Yes, the adjustments are currently applicable only for 2020 due to the ongoing COVID-19 situation.
 MOE is monitoring the situation closely and will make adjustments when necessary.

 Do all students and staff need to get tested for COVID-19?